citizen27/CLaPT/README.md

 # CLaPT - Collect Logs and Parse Them 📁

-Mind numbing parts of this documentation and code commenting have been written by AI/ML, particularly ChatGPT and Bard (this ReadMe is almost entirely AI/ML generated because it does a way better job than I can). **All PowerShell scripts are written, tested and developed by me, or me and other humans** (credit will be given, or code will be linked).
+Mind numbing parts of this documentation and code commenting have been written by AI, particularly ChatGPT and Bard/Gemini (this ReadMe is almost entirely AI generated because it does a way better job than I can). **All PowerShell scripts are written, tested and developed by me, or me and other humans** (credit will be given, or code will be linked).

 ## Overview